 The agency gives psychological consultations to employees with low efficiency at work (like some physicians that suffer burnout using bad EHRs).
 To increase efficiency and improve the quality of their services, they needed a system that would consolidate all data and automate routine tasks.

-It is definitely hard to find a ready-made solution that is able to fulfill all the specific needs (mental health treatment plan creation, patient state assessment and reports) and terminology.
-That’s why a custom approach fully satisfies all business needs of our customers.
+It is definitely hard to find a ready-made solution that is able to fulfill all the specific needs (mental health treatment plan creation, patient state assessment, and reports) and terminology.
+That’s why a custom approach fully satisfies all the business needs of our customers.

 3. Improved exchange between systems to accelerate the data transfer and update